apsidi/DCS-RWR-racket/README.md

 DCS World
 --------
-Exports data every .1s.
+Exports data every .1s.\\
-lua file must currently be edited to include hostname or ip address of machine running this racket code.
+The included Lua file must currently be edited to include hostname or ip address of machine running this racket code.

 Example line, pretty printed and commented with "#" lines: